laymonage/slides-student-maintainer/slides.md

 <!--
 You can help organize the events!

 Last year I volunteered to be in the Code of Conduct team for DjangoCon Europe.
-Events like this won't be possible without the hard work by the organizers – so again, thank you for this wonderful event.
+Events like this wouldn't be possible without the hard work by the organizers.

 There's plenty of opportunities to volunteer, so if you're interested, just ask the organizers.

 And when you return home from DjangoCon this week, check out your local Django meetups.
 In the UK, we have a Django meetup in London, and there are also the DjangoSocial groups in other places, including here in Durham.

+And finally...
 -->

 ---